SGT Mario Lopez

 Now medically retired, Mario manages his pain and discomforts while focusing on adapting his life as best he can.
 He has turned his experiences of injury and recovery into art.
 After losing his dominant arm, Mario thought he would never paint again.
 In July 2011, he picked-up a paint brush with his left hand, started making strokes across the canvas, and has not stopped since.
 Mario has had his artwork displayed at different art events and shows across the country.
 He is currently working on putting together a Veteran art show to exhibit across the country.
 He is also a published author – he and his wife, Danielle, wrote a book together called How I know: A Story to Strengthen Your Faith.
 Mario plans to expand his creative outlets even further – he is currently studying digital photography with hopes to open his own photo business.

 Though Mario has established himself as an artist, constantly dealing with the frustrations of a non-adapted home makes him feel limited in his family life.
-It is discouraging for Mario to be unable to enjoy the outdoors with his three children because the rocky terrain around his yard makes it difficult for him to maintain his balance.
+It is discouraging for Mario to be unable to enjoy the outdoors with his four children because the rocky terrain around his yard makes it difficult for him to maintain his balance.
 Receiving a specially adapted custom Homes For Our Troops home will provide an ideal environment for Mario to focus on his family, art, and the future.

 A native Texan, Mario is choosing to remain in the Lone Star State to be close to family and medical care.